MaureenHubka/Amazon_Vine_Analysis/README.md

 ![image_PercentStarNonPd.png](PercentStarNonPd.png)

 ## 2. Results Analysis Summary:
-For this analysis, it was determined having a paid Vine review makes little difference in the percentage of 5-star reviews.
+For this analysis, it was determined that having a paid Vine review makes little difference in the percentage of 5-star reviews.
 The results show that the percent of five star reviews from the Vine program is 59%, while the non-vine five star reviews were 53.6%, making only about a 5% difference.
 However, the total amount of Vine reviews was low, only 22 compared to almost 27,0000 for the non-vine reviews total.
-This could make the Vine review dataset unrelable.
+This could make the Vine review dataset unreliable.

-Additional analysis that can be done is to break down the shoe reviews by type of shoes.
+Additional analysis that can be done would be to break down the shoe reviews by type of shoes.
 This can show if the paid data set is representitive of the non-paid data set for type of customers.

 ![image_Grid2.png](Grid2.png)